Virus Updates: LA Threatens to Cut Off Utilities; NYC Introduces COVID Checkpoints

 The U.S., which accounts for less than 5% of the world population, leads all other countries in coronavirus infections and deaths.
 The nation represents more than 22% of global coronavirus deaths and more than 25% of infections as of Wednesday, according to Johns Hopkins University data.

 Democratic presidential candidate and former Vice President Joe Biden announced Wednesday he will not travel to Milwaukee to accept his party's nomination later this month due to virus concerns.
-President Donald Trump also said he's considering delivering his Republican convention acceptance speech from the White House
+President Donald Trump also said he's considering delivering his Republican convention acceptance speech from the White House, which would mark an unprecedented use of public property for partisan political purposes.
+Congressional leaders in both parties publicly doubted Trump could go ahead with the plan.

 As of Thursday morning, the U.S. has more than 4.8 million confirmed cases of the coronavirus and nearly 160,000 deaths, according to a tally from NBC News.